top of page

 • The Abstract of Principles (1858)

-While many of these churches have drawn up their own statements of faith, they are nevertheless in broad or general agreement with the historic confessions of faith listed above.
+While many of these churches have chosen to draw up their own statements of faith, they are nevertheless in great agreement with these particular historic creeds and confessions of the faith.

 Churches We Do Not List